mindadapanda/csod-edge-integrations-custom-provider-service/README.md

   **Callback.cs** - This is the callback model that is defined to help store callbacks.
 You can add more properties to this data contract and fill it with your needs.
 The basic properties I have added are: `id - which is an autoincremented id used by litedb to keep track of records`, `PublicId - which is a GUID used to provide to vendors to help provide unique keys for callbaks`, `EdgeCallbackUrl - the url that Edge provided to make callbacks into edge, it make sense to include this as most of the time you have the PublicID and need the EdgeCallbackUrl to update some information`, and `Limit - this is a counter which helps you keep track of callbacks, callbacks exceeding this limit are ignored, of course you can modify this logic in the callback controller should you want/need to`

   **Settings.cs** - This is the settings model that you will use to reflect a group of settings to the vendor.
 This can be anything from a unique ID that the vendor wants you to use every time you make a request or a URL that the vendor has specificed for you when making requests.
 The UI figures out the model of the settings, but currently does not support nested hierarchy, so I reccommend keeping everything flat.
-99% of use cases is flat hierachry for settings.
+99% of use cases is flat hierachry for settings

   **UpdateOrAddUserSettingsRequest.cs** - This is the data contrac that helps the webapi endpoint strongly type a update user settings request from the UI.

   **UpdateUserPasswordRequest.cs** - This is the data contract that helps the webapi endpoint strongly type a user password change request from the UI.

   **User.cs** - This is the user model.
-Pretty self explanatory, you can choose to add more properties for your concept of 'user' here.
+Pretty self explanatory, you can choose to add more properties for your concept of 'user' here

-  **UserLoginRequest.cs** - This is a data contract that helps the webapi endpoint strongly type of login request from the UI.
+  **UserLoginRequest.cs** - This is a data contract that helps the webapi endpoint strongly type of login request from the UI

 **Views/**
    **User/**
     **Index.cshtml** - This is an entry point for the UI to launch

 **Views/_Layout.cshtml** - This is the shared layout used by Index